-It’s not that hard to build a basic outdoor fire pit.
-You can do it in an afternoon, with a little elbow grease and less than $100.
+Learn how to create a fire pit using paver bricks, pea gravel and a metal ring You can do it in an afternoon, with a little elbow grease and less than $100.

 This simple fire pit design can be completed in an afternoon for less than $100.
-And, you'll still have money and time left to host friends for a bonfire and beers.
+And, you'll still have money and time left to host friends for a bonfire and beer.

 - retaining wall blocks (we used about 36)

 - metal fire pit ring